hamilcarkeilani/ariditystripedmouse/README.md

 **Scripts used in Keilani et al. (2025)
 **

-A set of scripts used to generate and analyse SNP data.
+A set of scripts used to generate and analyse SNP data used in "Aridity shapes adaptive genomic divergence and population connectivity in a Southern African rodent" submitted to _Evolution_.

 Contents :